Bio & Incident Details

 Tour: 20 years

 Badge # Not available

-Deputy Pate had been in law enforcement for 20 years and was survived by his wife.
+Deputy Pate had been in law enforcement for 20 years and was survived by his wife and five children.
 He was first buried in the Gee Family Cemetery and was later reburied in Cross Creek Cemetery, Number Three, Fayetteville, North Carolina.